marcosjom/sys-thinstream-src/README.md

 # sys-thinstream-src

-This is a Real-Time-Stream-Protocol (RTSP) based cameras recorder and distribution service.
+This is a RTSP-based (Real-Time-Stream-Protocol) cameras recorder and distribution service.

-Created by [Marcos Ortega](https://mortegam.com/), in use serving https://mortegam.com/
+Created by [Marcos Ortega](https://mortegam.com/).
+Built on top of [sys-nbframework-src](https://github.com/marcosjom/sys-nbframework-src).

-Built on top of [sys-nbframework-src](https://github.com/marcosjom/sys-nbframework-src), this project serves as demostration of how to implement your app's API webserver when you build an app or service with [sys-nbframework-src](https://github.com/marcosjom/sys-nbframework-src).

 # Features